forever208/YOLOv4-obejcts/README.md

 </p>

-our results are shown in the table below:
+our results are shown in the table below: note that, for equal comparison, we modified the NMS process of YOLO from doing NMS for each class to doing NMS for all classes simultaneously. the code mofification can be found in `src/box.c` void diounms_sort(), around line 916.

 | Models                    | Class  amount | Class names          | True Positive | False Positive | False Negative | Recall | mAP@50 | BFlops | FPS (Tesla V100) |
 |---------------------------|---------------|----------------------|---------------|----------------|----------------|--------|--------|--------|------------------|
 | YOLOv4                    | 80            | human, car, chair... | 22612         | 9754           | 14169          | 61.48% | 67.54% | 60.1   | 101              |